-We have helped thousands of immigrants to get their green card or visa without problems from the U.S. Citizenship and Immigration Services (USCIS) (formerly known as the INS).
+We have helped thousands of immigrants to get their green card from the U.S. Citizenship and Immigration Services (USCIS) (formerly known as the INS), or through a U.S. consulate abroad.
 For information about our success in helping our clients obtain green cards, please see our notable cases.

 Green cards expire, usually every ten years.
 Your permanent resident status does not expire, but the card is your proof that you are a permanent resident.
 Whenever you need to prove that you are a permanent resident, you need a valid, unexpired green card.
 For example, you need it when traveling and returning to the United States.

-If you need to apply for a green card or are facing a hearing in immigration court after a green card application was rejected, contact Hill & Piibe to talk to an immigration attorney.
+If you need to apply for a green card or are facing problems with a faulty application, contact Hill & Piibe to talk to an immigration attorney.

 With offices in Downtown L.A. and San Juan Capistrano, our immigration and green card lawyers serve clients of all nationalities living in the Los Angeles, California area, including Riverside and Bakersfield and all of San Bernardino County, Orange County, San Diego County, Ventura County, and Santa Barbara County.